Devanahalli: Terminal 1

-Kempegowda International Airport, which opened on 24 May 2008, is approximately 5 km south of Devanahalli.
+The terminal 1 of KIA was designed by Hellmuth, Obata + Kassabaum (HOK) and constructed by Larsen & Toubro.
+The Kempegowda International Airport, which opened on 24 May 2008, is approximately 5 km south of Devanahalli.
 The terminal was designed to serve up to 12 million passengers per year, but has been expanded to cater to 15 million passengers.
 It can be reached from Devanahalli by heading south on NH 44 and taking the left exit on the trumpet interchange.

 AirAsia India has its head office in the Alpha 3 building on the airport grounds.

 Terminal 2

-The terminal 2 of KIA was designed by Skidmore, Owings & Merrill (SOM), a firm based in Chicago, United States.
+The terminal 2 of KIA was designed by Skidmore, Owings & Merrill (SOM), a firm based in Chicago, United States and constructed by Larsen & Toubro.
 The terminal is spread over 255,000 square meters and is designed as a "terminal in a garden".

+Terminal 3

+The terminal 3 of KIA is a proposed plan looking to cater to over 100 million passengers, which is a USD 2 billion expansion.

 Food, leisure and hospitality

-Devanahalli has few five star hotels namely - JW Marriott Hotel by Marriott International, Taj Hotel Bangalore.
+Devanahalli has few five star hotels namely - JW Marriott Hotel by Marriott International, Taj Hotel Bangalore, DoubleTree by Hilton and upcoming Hyatt House Hotel.